- Programs

-New cohorts form in different regions around the state.
-Each cohort is affiliated with one of the participating institutions – the University of Vermont, Johnson State College, Lyndon State College, or Castleton State College.
+New cohorts begin every summer.
+Each cohort is affiliated with Castleton University.
 Individual courses are open with instructor permission.

-For questions or to request application materials, contact Patty Morgan patty.morgan@vthec.org
+For questions or to request application materials, contact Joy Wilcox at [email protected]

-The 21 credit sequence of graduate level courses includes 5 content courses and a 3 credit internship.
-This is a recommended sequence, however courses may be taken out of sequence with the exception of the internship which is done in the second year.
+The 21 credit sequence of graduate-level courses includes 6 content courses and a 3 credit internship.
+This is a recommended sequence, however, courses may be taken out of sequence with the exception of the internship which is done in the second year.
+Students must have successfully completed four of the required VT-HEC Special Education courses (including Special Education Assessment and Meeting the Instructional Needs of all Students: Moderate to Severe Disabilities) in order to be eligible for the internship.

 These courses are designed to meet the competencies for licensure for special educator in Vermont.